EGH Goes Global: UF in Haiti

 Throughout the program, students were able to observe and probe water insecurity surveys alongside Haitian researchers who acted as survey enumerators.
 They engaged with local community members during ethnographic interviews and collected water samples throughout the communities with guidance from EGH faculty.

-To better understand and appreciate Haitian culture, students visited the National Museum of Haiti that catalogs the nation’s history, Jacmel, Gainesville’s sister city, Port au Prince, the capital of Haiti, and Basin Blue.
+To better understand and appreciate Haitian culture, students visited the National Museum of Haiti that catalogs the nation’s history, Jacmel, Gainesville’s sister city, Port au Prince, the capital of Haiti, and Basin Bleu.
 Aside from research, students experienced Haitian cooking courses, outdoor hikes and the beautiful beaches on the island.